cksidharthan/docker-projects/README.md

 This repository contains dockerfiles for below.

 ### MongoDB - (centos)
-* This image is based on ubuntu
+* This image is based on centos